vg5ak/projectMicrotransaction/README.md

 # project-1-38
-This project was made by a group of UVA students.
+This project was made by a group of University of Virginia students.